sadaiyer/kubernetes/githhub/sonarqube.md

 Port number: 9000
 admin/admin

-To change password: to to A logo on RHS top corner, click security, change password
+To change password: go to A logo on RHS top corner, click security, change password

 ```